COURSE DE LA PAIX

-The Course de la Paix (aka "Die Friedensfahrt ") was the most important cycling race benind the iron curtain.
-It started in 1948 (and is still running: in 2006 it was the 58th edition, though the importance of the race is much lesser, and it is not run by national teams anymore).
-No wonder there are some games about the race (cf. this classic game).
+The Course de la Paix (Peace Race) was the most important cycling race behind the iron curtain.
+It started in 1948 (and was run until 2006, though in the last years the importance of the race was much lesser, and it was not run by national teams anymore).
+No wonder there are a few games about the race.

 This one is a Czech game from 1991.
 It is a dice-based game for 2 to 5 players, who manage a team of 4 wooden numbered cyclists.

 The board is composed of six interlocking parts and is quite big (90 x 60 cm) when assembled.
 It is reversible.
 It features a road on one side and two circuits on the other.
 You can play three different races, (called "Stage", "Criterium" and "Individual point race").
 You can also play a stage race composed of as many of the mentioned races as desired, but not much more is specified about it in the rules, except that you add the points of the indiviidual stages.
 The rules even mention the possibility of best climber and best sprinter classifications, but they do not specify how it should be done.
 I do not thik this is enough for this game to qualify as a "stage race game".